Hans Wiegel: Possible return to politics

-On the evening of 6 May 2002 in Leeuwarden, Weigel was to meet with Pim Fortuyn, who saw in him a suitable Prime Minister.
+On the evening of 6 May 2002 in Leeuwarden, Wiegel was to meet with Pim Fortuyn, who he saw as a suitable candidate for Prime Minister.
 Earlier that day, however, Fortuyn was assassinated in Hilversum.

 In October 2005, the local branch of the VVD in Alphen aan den Rijn called on other local branches to sign a petition to get Wiegel back into active politics.
 More than 90% of the branches supported this petition.
 Wiegel wanted to announce in March/April 2006 his decision as to whether or not he was making a comeback.
 Then–party leader Jozias van Aartsen stated in January 2006 that Wiegel most likely would be the VVD's candidate for prime minister in the 2007 general election.

 On 8 March 2006, the day after a poor showing of the VVD in the 2006 municipal elections, Wiegel issued a press statement to the effect that he would not return to Dutch politics.

 On 22 November 2007, Wiegel called for a broad liberal movement consisting of the VVD, the Party for Freedom of Geert Wilders, Rita Verdonk's Proud of the Netherlands and the Democrats 66.
 Besides Rita Verdonk, none of these parties favour this plan.
 On 15 September 2009, he repeated these words in the morning bulletin Goodmorning Netherlands Wiegel then called his party should seek cooperation with the Party for Freedom.

 Thirty years after leaving national politics, Wiegel was still mentioned often as a potential Prime Minister.
 He still was very popular among VVD party members in the Netherlands up until his death.
 He "threatened" to return to national politics a number of times, usually resulting in the VVD going up in the polls.
 His opponents admonished this behaviour, implying that he was just trying to keep himself from being forgotten.

 On 12 April 2010, during a broadcast of the TV programme De Wereld Draait Door, Wiegel humoristically joked that he had been the best Prime Minister the Netherlands had never had.
 That view was shared by politician Joost Eerdmans on Wiegel's seventieth birthday.
 On 29 May 2012, in an interview with the Algemeen Dagblad, he expressed criticism on the agreement the VVD and the Christian Democratic Appeal made with the Democrats 66, GroenLinks and ChristianUnion on the budgetary crisis and called it "a serious strategic error".